xieweiAlex/English_Learning/words/2023/words-March.md

+mojo
+recumbent
+abnegate
+analgesic
+torpidity

+The largest aquaculture-producing countries in the world are in Asia, and together they account for 91% of global aquaculture production.

+hasty judgement.

 When he didn't get his way, he became petulant and started pouting like a child.
 The actress stormed off set in a petulant rage when the director asked her to do another take.
 She responded to the criticism with a petulant comment, revealing her thin skin and immaturity.